TerryL1971/myFlix-Angular-client/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-Objective

-Using Angular, build the client-side for an application called myFlix based on its existing server-side code (REST API and database), with supporting documentation.

-Context

-As the modern workplace continues to transform, remote work has become more important than ever.
-Whether you end up working in an office or from home, it's crucial that you know how to communicate and collaborate effectively.
-In this Achievement, you'll learn how to work with others by writing and sharing documentation with your peers, providing feedback, and making a contribution to the tech community.
-The ability to create detailed and straightforward handoffs for other developers is an indispensable skill that you'll need when applying for a job.
-Opportunities to engage with these skills will be provided by your Achievement 6 project.
-For your project, you'll return to the myFlix app's server-side from Achievement 2 and build the client-side interface for a new single-page, responsive app, one that includes several interface views that will handle data through the previously-defined REST API endpoints.
-This time you'll use Angular, instead of React.
-Angular is an extremely popular framework that can be used for a wide range of mobile and desktop applications.
-It's particularly well-suited to large projects, as well as projects requiring a complex user interface because it comes with a variety of built-in modules and services.
-As you work on this project, you’ll use Agile project management techniques including user stories, story points, and a kanban board.
-These techniques are commonly used by companies in the tech industry.
-At the same time, you'll practice communicating the skills and knowledge that you're acquiring with technical interview questions, before adding the project to, and finalizing, your online portfolio